-In this Oct.
-30, 2013 photo, anti-revenge porn advocate Annmarie Chiarini speaks with a reporter after a news conference to announce a bill that would criminalize "revenge porn" - the nonconsensual distribution of ex-significant others' nude photos on the Internet - in Baltimore.
+In this 2013 photo, anti-revenge porn advocate Annmarie Chiarini speaks with a reporter after a news conference to announce a bill that would criminalize "revenge porn" - the nonconsensual distribution of ex-significant others' nude photos on the Internet - in Baltimore.
 Chiarini got behind the cause after an ex-boyfriend took to the Internet to post nude images that she shared with him privately over the course of their relationship.
-After California and New Jersey passed laws outlawing revenge porn, several states considered making it illegal.
-(AP Photo/Patrick Semansky, used with permission from The Associated Press.)
+(AP Photo/Patrick Semansky, used with permission from the Associated Press)

 Although it has certainly facilitated personal communication, the increased use of the Internet has also brought about some problems.
 One is the issue of revenge pornography.